-This prospectus relates to Mega certificates issued on and after November 1, 2016, which are issued under our 2016 Mega Master Trust Agreement, effective November 1, 2016 (as amended or replaced from time to time, the "trust agreement").
-For information about Mega certificates issued before November 1, 2016, see the Mega prospectus that was in effect at the time those certificates were issued.
-There is a specific issue supplement to the trust agreement for each particular issuance of Mega certificates.
-We refer to the trust agreement and the related issue supplement for an issuance of Mega certificates as the "trust documents."
+This prospectus relates to Mega certificates issued under our Multifamily Mega Master Trust Agreement, effective May 1, 2018 (as amended or replaced from time to time, the "trust agreement"), on the issue date specified on the front cover page.
+There is an individual trust issue supplement to the trust agreement for the Mega certificates, which identifies the trust and each underlying security held in the trust.
+We refer to the trust agreement and the related trust issue supplement for the Mega certificates as the "trust documents."